Gulf Breeze UFO incident: UFO research group response

 Supporters of Walters, particularly members of MUFON, cited the mass sightings as proof that the Gulf Breeze phenomena were genuine.
 Walter Andrus, MUFON's director, stated in June 1988 that the Gulf Breeze incident was the "best case we've ever had".
 Donald Ware, the group's Florida director, stated, "I am convinced the reason one man [Walters] was given so many photographic opportunities is because the aliens wanted us to see those photos".
 Statistics compiled by Willy Smith stated that MUFON's membership "increased fourfold since" after the Gulf Breeze case was publicized.

 The Center for UFO Studies (CUFOS), a group founded by astronomer and ufologist J. Allen Hynek, stated that Walters' photos were fake based on the fact that the windows on the craft were not spaced evenly and because of a "waviness in the photos suggesting they were taken near or reflected off, water".
 Mark Rodeghier and Robert Boyd, also of CUFOS, were informed by friends of Walters that he was "known as a practical joker and prankster" who had told people he was going to "pull off 'the ultimate prank'".
-These acquaintances also noted several "curious parallels" between Walters' story and Whitley Streiber's book Communion, which had been published a few months before the first sighting.
+These acquaintances also noted several "curious parallels" between Walters' story and Whitley Streiber's book Communion, which had been published a few months before the first alleged sighting.